 Men and women who have a proactive interest in their health and longevity may want to consider enlisting the help of NMN supplements.
 Addressing problems before they arise is the best way to ensure your quality of life remains as high as possible for as long as possible.

 If you aren’t getting the results you want from physical activity, you’re not alone.
-There are many reasons you might not be hitting your exercise goals.
-Physical plateaus can be caused by a lack of endurance, age-related depletion of lean muscle mass, increased visceral fat stores, or poor blood flow.30
+But even if you’re doing everything right, there are other reasons you might not be hitting your exercise goals.
+Physical plateaus can be caused by a lack of endurance, age-related depletion of lean muscle mass, increased visceral fat stores, or poor blood flow.29 All of these have been potentially linked to lower NAD+ stores in our bodies.

-All of which have been potentially linked to lower NAD+ stores in our bodies.
-The good news is NMN triggers the body’s natural production of NAD+, which aids in the development of capillaries in the muscles.31 The presence of additional blood capillaries means you can exercise longer and harder while enjoying shorter recovery times.
+The good news is that the NMN triggering of the body’s natural production of NAD+ aids in the development of capillaries in the muscles.30 Additional blood capillaries increase circulation, and the better oxygenation of muscles allows you to exercise longer and harder while enjoying shorter recovery times.

 Men and women who want to get more out of their workout could benefit by increasing their natural NAD+ stores with NMN supplements.